|

 The Irish playwright Sean O'Casey dies in Torquay, Devon on 1st September, aged 80.

-The Forth Road Bridge, the longest suspension bridge in the UK, is opened on 4th September.
+The Forth Road Bridge, the longest suspension bridge in the UK, is opened by Queen Elizabeth II on 4th September.

 The Sun newspaper is launched in the UK on 15th September.